A journey through the living messages of Christ

 The open door that no one can shut

-Founded by the kings of Pergamum to spread Greek culture eastward, Philadelphia — whose name means "brotherly love" — was a cultural outpost on the empire's frontier.
-Situated in an active seismic zone, the city suffered devastating earthquakes, and its inhabitants lived in a permanent state of uncertainty, ready at any moment to flee into the surrounding plains.
+Founded by the kings of Pergamum to spread Greek culture eastward, Philadelphia — whose name means “brotherly love” — was a cultural outpost at the edge of the empire.
+Located in an active seismic zone, the city suffered devastating earthquakes, and its inhabitants lived in a permanent state of uncertainty, ready at any moment to flee to the surrounding plains.

 Laodicea